The World's First Matchmaking and Combat Sports Streaming App

 Fan feed

-We have made it possible for all fans to add athletes and events to their favorites and monitor activity at any time.
-Fans can also follow the fight calendar of upcoming fighters and see past results.
+Fans can add athletes and events to their app's favorites and monitor activity anytime.
+They can follow upcoming fight calendars and view past results.

 Streaming

-Our experts have done several powerful integrations, including with the streaming platform.
-We optimized the video streaming process and offered viewers worldwide broadcasts of fights.
+Our experts integrated with a streaming platform, optimizing the video streaming process to offer worldwide broadcasts of fights.

 Deep linking

-We decided to apply a convenient concept of navigation within the app.
-When a user initiates a link, the platform instantly takes them to a predefined section.
-It provides a seamless user experience.
+We implemented a seamless navigation concept within the app.
+When a user initiates a link, the platform instantly directs them to a predefined section, ensuring a smooth user experience.

 Numbers